wildfly-extras/wildfly-camel-examples/camel-jms-mdb/README.md

 Testing Camel JMS
 -----------------

-Keep watching the server console output.
+Keep watching the EAP console output.
 Every 5 seconds a new JMS message will be produced by Camel and consumed by the MDB.

 You should see log entries like the following: